 - Restrict fluid intake after dinner to avoid the urge for night time toilet visits.

-- Keep the lighting dim for the hour before bed to encourage your sleep hormone production (melatonin).
+- Keep the lighting dim for an hour before bed to encourage your sleep hormone production (melatonin).

 - Turn off the computer at least a good hour or two before bed time.
 Don’t use technology in bed such as iPads, iPhones and similar.